phanumat/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/index.rst

 Building LAN-connected Device Types
 ===================================

-LAN-connected devices communicate with the SmartThings Hub over the LAN.
+LAN-connected devices communicate with the PEA HiVE Hub over the LAN.
 An example of such a device is the Sonos system.

 When developing a Device Handler for a LAN device, you must create a service manager